-The City of White Rock is performing retaining wall stabilization and road improvement works on Marine Drive between Johnston Road and Cypress Street.
-The work includes installation of micropiles, reconstruction of the roadway, curb and sidewalk on Marine Drive between Johnston Road and Cypress Street.
+The City of White Rock has completed retaining wall stabilization and is now doing road improvement works on Marine Drive between Johnston Road and Cypress Street.
+The overall project includes the installation of micropiles and the reconstruction of the roadway, curb and sidewalk on Marine Drive between Johnston Road and Cypress Street.

 An investigation of the metal bin walls located on the slope below Marine Drive was included in the scope of this project.

 The project’s geotechnical engineer recommended that the bin walls be strengthened within five years.
 Future failure of the bin walls could result in materials sliding down the slope onto the railway and Promenade below.